artghieri/A-Introduction-to-Python-3/guide.md

     print(f"Iteration: {i}")
 ```

-> ***Note:** In this example, the program uses a for loop to iterate from 1 to 5.
-When i is equal to 3, the continue statement is encountered.
-This skips the remaining code inside the loop for that iteration and proceeds to the next iteration.*
+> ***Note:** When `i` equals 3, the `continue` statement causes the code after it to be ignored, proceeding to the next iteration.*

-## Recover From Errors
+## Recovering from Errors

-Encountering errors in your code might be frustrating, but it’s entirely normal!
-Even the best programmers face such challenges.
+Encountering errors in your code can be frustrating, but it is a normal part of programming.
+Even the most experienced programmers face such challenges.

-Errors aren’t always a negative thing.
-For instance, attempting to divide $1$ by $0$ results in a `ZeroDivisionError`.
-If the divisor is entered by a user, you have no way of knowing ahead of time whether or not the user will input a $0$!
+Errors should not always be seen as negative.
+For example, trying to divide 1 by 0 results in a `ZeroDivisionError`.
+However, if the divisor is provided by the user, you can't know in advance whether they will input a 0 or not!

-To create robust programs, it's crucial to handle errors caused by invalid user input or any other unpredictable sources.
+To create robust programs, it’s important to handle errors caused by invalid user input or other unpredictable sources.

 ### A Zoo of Exceptions

-When encountering an exception in Python, understanding the nature of the error is crucial.
-Python provides a variety of built-in exception types, each describing different kinds of errors.
-Throughout this book, you've come across various errors, and here we'll compile some, along with introducing a few new ones to the list.
+When an exception occurs in Python, understanding the error type is essential.
+Python has several built-in exception types, each describing a specific kind of error.
+Throughout this book, you've seen a variety of these errors.
+Let’s summarize some of them here, along with a few others that might come up in your coding journey.

-**ValueError**
+#### **ValueError**
-A `ValueError` occurs when an operation encounters an invalid value.
+A `ValueError` occurs when an operation receives an argument of the correct type but an inappropriate value.

-For instance, attempting to convert the string "not a number" to an integer results in a `ValueError`:
+For instance, trying to convert the string "not a number" to an integer results in a `ValueError`:

 ```python
 >>> int("not a number")